 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

 Whale watching in Puerto Vallarta should be on everyone’s bucket list.
-Every winter, the surrounding Banderas Bay fills with pods of humpback whales, making it one of the best places for whale watching in Mexico!
+Every winter, the Bay of Banderas fills with pods of humpback whales, and you can see this magnificent show of nature right from the beautiful beaches of PV.

-Watching these magnificent giants up close is one of the most impressive natural spectacles you can take part in, making it one of the best things to do in Puerto Vallarta, especially if you visit during the migrating season.
+Watching these magnificent giants up close is one of the best things to do in Puerto Vallarta, especially if you visit during the migrating season.

-Every winter, the whales migrate from the arctic to breed and nurture their offspring.
-The sheltered waters in the Bay of Banderas, where Puerto Vallarta is located, offer the perfect conditions for the whales and for you to see them thrive in their natural habitat.
+The sheltered waters in the Bahia de Banderas, where Puerto Vallarta is located, offer the perfect conditions for the whales and for you to see them thrive in their natural habitat.

 What kind of whales are in Puerto Vallarta?